siegeon/magic.lambda.scheduler/README.md

 ```

 The name or ID of your task in the above example becomes _"foo-bar-task-1"_, and the task can be referenced later
 using this name.
-The name must be unique, otherwise any previously created tasks with the same name will be overwritten.
+The name must be unique, otherwise any previously created tasks with the same name will be silently
-A task can also optionally have a **[description]** argument, which is a humanly friendly written description, describing
+overwritten.
+A task can also optionally have a **[description]** argument, which is a humanly friendly written
-what your task does.
+description, describing what your task does.
 Below is an example.

 ```
 wait.tasks.create:foo-bar-task-2